PaloAltoNetworks/pan_aws_security_hub/README.md

 This Repository will be Archive.
-This repository will be deleted a week from 6/28/21 since we have a new Repository which addresses the same use case.
+This repository will be deleted in 10 days from 6/28/21 since we have a new Repository which addresses the same use case.
 Please use following Repository  PaloAltoNetworks/aws_security_hub moving forward.